fioriandrea/diffeqnlan/README.md

 ## Inner workings

 Input is parsed through an AWK script, which generates JavaScript code.
-The generated code can be then executed using NodeJs.
+The generated code can be then executed directly in the Browser or using NodeJs.
 Each row of the generated code's output is a point in state space.

 ## Language choice